1871fotc/fotc/docs/walks/irish-trail.md

 Born in Ennistymon in County Clare the first born of a very large family.
 He, his parents Thomas and Bridget and most of his siblings migrated to Australia.
 Out of the 12 children one stayed in Ireland 2 died as babies, one went to Ohio in the USA and one to NSW and the remainder came to Queensland.

-The family left Ireland for London and boarded the RMS Dacca heading for Queensland.
+The family left Ireland for London and boarded the *RMS Dacca* heading for Queensland.
 The trip took a little longer than expected.
 The ship left London 29^th^ April 1890 and the trip was interrupted at 6.30AM on the 16^th^May when she hit the Daedulus Reef in the Red Sea.
 All passengers were able to climb down onto the rocks of the reef where they all stood in waist deep water until some were moved to the rocks surrounding the lighthouse.
-According to the London Illustrated News May 20^th^, The passengers lost everything except the wet clothes they were standing in when the ship sank four hours later.
+According to the *London Illustrated News*, May 20^th^, The passengers lost everything except the wet clothes they were standing in when the ship sank four hours later.
 No lives were lost.

 Michael and the rest of the family settled in Warwick and he practiced tailoring in partnership with his father in Fitzroy Street.
 He married Catherine Stokes in Warwick 1 June 1891.
 She was born in Moycarkey in Tipperary.
 He died in Brisbane on 26 December 1917 and was buried the next day.
 They had four children two of whom died very young.
 His son Francis Patrick Devitt (Sonny) joined the Australian Army and died 5 August 1915 six months before his 21^st^ birthday and is buried in France.
 Devitt St beside Warwick racecourse is named for the Devitt family.